 Response Error

-By default, the conversion will only be applied for 2xx HTTP status codes, for all others a HttpClientResponseException exception will be thrown, which contains HTTP status code, response body and response headers.
+By default, when no converter tag or converter itself is specified, the conversion will be applied for 2xx HTTP status codes, for all others a HttpClientResponseException exception will be thrown, which contains HTTP status code, response body and response headers.

 Conversion by Code